ThomasBittner1/KangarooDocumentation/kangaroo/docs/installation.md

 And all has to be UPPERCASE.
 Without following those rules, Kangaroo won't recognize the folder as a project

+!!! note
+    You could also specify the assestLocal path with the Environment Variable **KANGAROO_WORK_PATH**.
+This can be useful if you are setting up kangaroo for a bigger rigging department

 ### Templates
 To start creating characters, 99.95 % of the times you copy from an existing one and adjust.